KonradHoeffner/tempoguide/index.md

 <mtg-card name="Glimmerpost"/>

 Can have a green splash for Crop Rotation and sideboard Veil of Summer.
-Harbinger of the Seas is the best card but try to setup a Force of Will in case they have Dismember postboard.
+Harbinger of the Seas is the best card but try to setup a Force of Will in case they have Dismember post board.

 ### Bant Nadu